yaserpoozesh79/os-lab/README.md

 2. **Event-driven Application**: Built an application that showcases various event handling techniques, such as mouse events, keyboard events, and custom events.
 3. **File Reading and Saving**: Built an application that utilizes file management capabilities of dotnet framework.
 4. **Managing Concurrent Tasks**: using different tools in dotnet framework to maintin concurrencu and mutual exclusion.
+5. **Socket programming**: learning how to create a C# socket and set up a listener server node that starts listening to any messages coming its way via the predefined IP and protocol.
+We will also see how to create a client application that will send messages to a listener server and read them using Sockets

 ## How to Run the Projects
 To run the projects in this repository, you'll need to have the following software installed: